microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 + Configure FHIR-Proxy authentication for connecting to FHIR service
 + Configure Postman to connect with FHIR service via FHIR-Proxy
 + Configure Consent Opt-Out filtering in FHIR-Proxy
-+ Add a Consent Resource to the Azure Health Data Services FHIR service
++ Add a Consent Resource to the FHIR service
 + Verify that Consent Opt-Out filtering performs as expected

 ## Prerequisites